-Stale Check is the check which holder presents to the bank in six months or more after its effective date.
+Stale Check is the check which holder presents to the bank six months or more after its effective date.
 The bank has no obligation to pay for such a check.
-There are some reasons which the holder fails to clear the check within a normal period.
+There are some reasons why the holder fails to clear the check within a normal period.
 They may lose or misplace the check and just found it and wish to claim the cash.

-The check which is six months older than its payment date does not have to be honored by the bank.
+A check which is six months older than its payment date does not have to be honored by the bank.
 The bank may return the stale check to the payment bank with the stamp “unpaid” and ask for a new check.
 Or the bank may negotiate with the issuer to write a new one.

 Stale Check Example